Germany: Life sentence for Volkmarsen carnival car attacker | DW | 16.12.2021

 The man has refused to give any reason for his act.

 Maurice P., aged 29 at the time, drove his silver Mercedes into revelers at the procession without braking at a speed of 50-60 kmh (31-37 mph).
-Of the 88 people injured, two women sustained such critical injuries that they were in danger of their lives for several weeks.
+Of the 88 people injured, two women sustained such critical injuries that they were in danger of dying for several weeks.

 The car plowed some 42 meters (almost 140 feet) through the crowd.